Munich Strong Beer Festival

 Location and directions: Hoch Strasse 77 81541, Munich

-Take U-Bahn No. 1 or 2 to Kolumbusplatz, from where it’s a 15min walk up the hill to the brewery.
-Or you can take Tram 27 to “Ostfriedhof” from where it’s a 3min walk down the hill. (see map)
+Take U-Bahn No. U1 or U2 to Kolumbusplatz, from where it’s a 15min walk up the hill to the brewery.

 Phone: 089 4 59 91 30

-Website: www.nockherberg.com (in German)
+Website: www.nockherberg.com (in German and English)

 Cost: Entry costs €2.
 If you arrive after 5pm (or 3pm on weekends) entry will cost about €9, but you’ll also get a voucher for one beer.
 A one-litre Keferloher will cost about €8.